Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms: Brain-inspired emotional empathy-driven Altruistic Decision-making Algorithm

-In addition to influencing internal dopamine levels, affective empathy also affects the observation of decision making.
-The agent's observations include not only the observed state--horizontal and vertical coordinate information $(x,y)$ of the environment when performing its own task, but also the empathized emotional state $O_{emp}$ from the peer.
-Empathizing with others' emotional states provides a cue that helps the agent learn altruistic behavior.
-Thus, the input state of the moral decision-making SNN is:
+In addition to influencing dopamine levels, emotional empathy also affects the observation input.
+The agent's observations include not only the observed state $O_{self}$ of the environment when performing its own task, but also the empathized emotional state $O_{emp}$ from the peer:

 where $O_{emp}$ characterizes the emotional state of an agent.
 When the agent is in a negative emotional state (negative emotional neurons firing), $O_{emp}$ = -1; otherwise, $O_{emp}$ = 0.